Son of a Cleaning Lady

 // Can’t Win Sick

 This principle is about protecting the vehicle that carries you through life, your body and your brain.
 If you neglect your health, it’s not just discomfort you’ll face, it’s limits.
 Energy fades, focus slips, and eventually, you burn out.
 On the other hand, when you intentionally invest in your well-being, you unlock stamina, clarity, and drive.
-Understand this: you can’t operate at your best while sick, and if you let it sleep too long, you will suffer, or worse.
+Understand this: you can’t operate at your best while sick, and if you let it slip too long, you will suffer, or worse.
 You can build wealth, titles, and accolades, but if your health collapses, it all collapses with it.

 Years ago, a friend and I built what we called the Foundation Formula, and I’ve refined it ever since while working with hundreds of leaders.
 It’s rooted in both science and lived experience, research on the brain, observing high performers, and experimenting in my own life.
 The Foundation Formula rests on three pillars: Mind, Body, and Inspiration.
 Together, they form the base for sustainable well-being.
 When they are strong, you don’t just feel good, you gain the energy and resilience to win.
 When they are neglected, you always pay a price.